A New $\omega$-Stable Plane: The Construction

 \begin{definition} For $A \in \mathbf{K}^{*}_0$, let:

 \end{definition}

 \begin{remark} Notice that, by Remark \ref{null_remark}, if $A \in \mathbf{K}^{*}_0$ has rank $3$, then:

 And so our $\delta$ is just a natural variation of Mason's $\alpha$-function.
-Despite this, our variation is crucial, since, as we observed in the introduction, the class of finite simple matroids of positive $\alpha$ is the already mentioned class of strict gammoids, and these structures are known to be linear (see e.g. \cite[Corollary~7.75]{aigner}), while, as shown in Example~\ref{non_des_ex}, there exists a non-algebraic $A \in \mathbf{K}^{*}_0$ such that $\delta(A) \geq 0$. \end{remark}
+Despite this, our variation is crucial, since, as we observed in the introduction, the class of finite simple matroids of positive $\alpha$ is the already mentioned class of strict gammoids, and these structures are known to be linear (see e.g. \cite[Corollary~7.75]{aigner}), while, as shown in Example~\ref{non_des_ex}, there exists a non-algebraic $A \in \mathbf{K}^{*}_0$ such that $\delta(A) \geq 0$.
+Even more interestingly, although as a consequence of Lemma~\ref{delta_lemma}, $\delta$ is submodular, the $\alpha$-function is {\em not} submodular, i.e. there exists $A, B \in \mathbf{K}^{*}_0$ such that: